FrostyWhite/servertest/Under work/readme.md

 __28.3.2018: ImprovedBaseUnit:__<br>
 New version of the basic structure of the server.
 After implementation of this, the server is more expandable and supports multiple users.
 This version already works on a basic level (receives connections and responds with a simpple hello page) on a local area network and could technically be deployed on a server.
+####++<br>
+The unit now works as expected, however, some issues were found in rendering long strings.
+These problems will be corrected before the main project is updated
 <br>
 <br>
 ### Plans:<br>